yulaifjeld/GitHub_guide/README.md

 # GitHub_guide

-This is a personal guide for using git and GitHub.
+This is a personal guide for using git and GitHub. [about](#about-github)

+## About GitHub

+Text about Github comes here.

 ## Creating a new repository